AP Chemistry Overview

 |Top Pick For Flashcards||Barron’s AP Chemistry Flash Cards|

-For those with limited study time leading up to the exam, resources like AP Chemistry Crash Course and Barron’s AP Chemistry Flash Cards are more suitable.
+For those with limited study time leading up to the test, resources like AP Chemistry Crash Course and Barron’s AP Chemistry Flash Cards are more suitable.
 The do a good job trimming out the excess and really focusing in on what you need to be successful on the test.